tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## Advantages of SwaggerHub

-While the open-source Swagger Editor + UI approach works, you'll run into several problems:
+While the open-source Swagger Editor coupled with Swagger UI works, you'll run into several problems:

 *  It's challenging to collaborate with other project members on the spec.
 *  It's difficult to gather feedback from reviewers about specific parts of the spec.